Some projects fail. Many others exceed the budget, take too long, or deliver less functionality than the plans called for.

 Nearly all projects that fail actually fall apart in the early design days.
 Shortcuts, untested assumptions, lack of project rules and communication, or skipping training do not save much time, but they each add risk.
 Risk identified and managed late in a project incur greater cost and stress on the project.

-Design, or an initial high level design, plans the necessary steps define the Project, measuring the design against the charter.
-All aspects mean detailed test and training plans, detailed unit and system testing plans, integration and conversion and project communication.
+Design, or an initial high level design, plans the necessary steps to define the Project, measuring the design against the charter.
+All aspects of the project are defined and scheduled up front—detailed configuration and training plans, detailed unit and system testing plans, integration, conversion, and project communication.
 Once everything is thought out, decided, agreed upon and assigned, configuration can begin.